AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2020-07-26-http-cookies/index.md

     .split('; ')
     .find((cookie) => cookie.startsWith(`${name}=`))
     ?.split('=')[1];
-}
+};
 ```

 See the MDN docs on cookies for [more examples](https://developer.mozilla.org/en-US/docs/Web/API/Document/cookie#examples).

-You may be wondering why I said *most* cookies are accessible under `document.cookie`.
+You may be wondering why I said _most_ cookies are accessible under `document.cookie`.
 That's because there are certain types of cookies (known as HTTP-only cookies) that, for security reasons, cannot be viewed with JavaScript.
 We'll learn about this in [security issues with cookies](#security-issues-with-http-cookies).
 In the example we've been using so far, `name1` is an HTTP-only cookie that cannot be viewed with JavaScript:

 ```
 HTTP/2 200